dart-lang/site-www/src/content/codelabs/dart-cheatsheet.md

 ## What's next?

-We hope you enjoyed using this codelab to learn or test your knowledge of some of the most interesting features of the Dart language.
+We hope you enjoyed using this tutorial to learn or test your knowledge of some of the most interesting features of the Dart language.
 Here are some suggestions for what to do now: